AIGAdc/dcdesignweek.org-11ty/source/pages/home-internal.md

   mobileButtonColorCombo: maroon-primary-on-yellow-primary
 hero:
   colorCombo: maroon-primary-on-cream
-  header: Designing in Resilence Together
+  header: Designing in resilence together
   body: The DC, Maryland, and Virginia area has a proud design community, and this
     year we’ll be emphasizing the word “community” more than ever.
 You’ll see events rooted in connection, recovery, and curiosity—with an eye toward